ethanmackie/ecash-chat/README.md

 - [ ] Add integration tests
 - [x] Retrieve registered and pending aliases for extension wallet
 - [x] Wallet Messaging: Send Message feature which sends a query string to Cashtab Extensions using the nominal 5.5 XEC as amount
-- [ ] Wallet Messaging: Advanced Send Message feature which allows the user to customize the send amount along with the message
+- [x] Wallet Messaging: Optional send value with message tx
-- [ ] Wallet Messaging: Enables the use of alias as a destination address
+- [x] Wallet Messaging: Enables the use of alias as a destination address
+- [ ] Show messaging history for a specific address or alias
+- [ ] Logout function
+- [ ] Use blockies for avatar generation
+- [ ] Integration of cashtab contact list from extension
+- [ ] Implement google analytics

 **V2**
 - [ ] Public Town Hall: Basic posting and retrieval function